 - This led to the Catwoman movie being greenlit.
 Also, her demands in Die Another Day that, among others, she be featured in front of Pierce Brosnan, freaking JAMES BOND, on the movie poster.
 All of this backfired after Catwoman crashed and burned; her final paycheck in X-Men: The Last Stand (after she begged for her part back) was said to be a lot smaller than demanded.

 - Orson Welles did this a lot.
-No matter how small or insignificant his role was (and what his motives were for taking the part), he always rewrote his lines, and in some cases even insisted on directing his own scenes.
+No matter how small or insignificant his role was (and what his motives were for taking the part), he frequently rewrote his lines.
 This is perhaps most infamous in the raw footage of him trying to record a radio commercial for frozen peas.
 He proclaims that the writing is too awful to even read aloud.

-- He refused to memorize lines for anyone, insisting that they be held off-camera on cue cards or, when technology allowed, to be fed via radio into an earpiece.
-For Last Tango in Paris, he asked Benardo Bertolucci if he could write his lines on co-star Maria Schneider's ass.
+- He refused to memorize lines for anyone, insisting that they be held off-camera on cue cardsnote or, when technology allowed, to be fed via radio into an earpiece.
+For Last Tango in Paris, he asked Bernardo Bertolucci if he could write his lines on co-star Maria Schneider's ass.
 Bertolucci refused to let him do it.
 In fairness, Brando was said to be severely dyslexic and had a hard enough time reading his lines, much less memorizing them, though accounts differ as to whether or not he used it as a convenient excuse to cover up for his drink and drug use.